 First, there may not actually be a seam in the block there.
 That depends on the other team’s blocking system.
 If they are spread, then a seam is likely.
 Bunched?
 Not so much.
 Though it could still be that the attack goes against a smaller blocker and/or one who tends not to go up for the back row swing.

 Finally, how many players in 5 actually get far enough back from the attack (3m) line to get an aggressive approach?
-You might see it at the highest levels of player, but not so much lower down.
-One reason is because the player in 5 is usually playing defense in a mid-court type of depth.
+You can see it at the higher levels of player, but not so much lower down.
+The player in 5 is usually playing defense in a mid-court type of depth.
 In a rally it is hard for them to then transition several steps back.
-The other reason, and probably the more significant one, is that often the player in 5 forgets about their attack responsibility.
-Either one generally results in no approach.

 Oh, and there’s one more thing to mention.
-If the libero is the designated 2nd-ball taker when the setter plays the first contact, it means they have farther to go to set.
+If the libero is the designated 2nd-ball taker when the setter plays the first contact, it means they have farther to go to set (different if playing middle-middle).
 This is particularly true when they have deep positional responsibility, and even more so in a rotation type of system.
 The result is likely to be lower quality sets all the way around.

 For the reasons above, I am not in favor of deciding to play the libero in 6 on this basis.
 You may do it for other reasons, but I wouldn’t for this one.

 6 Steps to Better Practices - Free Guide

 Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.